harveydevereux/harveydevereux/README.md

 I did a PhD student, then a Post-doc.
 I like to build neat applications and automations.

+I love Rust, but mainly work in Fortran (I know), Python, and C++ professionally.

 I work on various projects in the computational materials science ecosystem, and loads of small and large hobby automation projects.

 [I am also on Gitlab](https://gitlab.com/apw951)